 The newer Soul EVs come with all the latest equipment buyers expect in a new vehicle, including a 10.25-inch infotainment touchscreen, Apple CarPlay, Android Auto, Bluetooth, a wireless phone charger, leather-wrapped steering wheel, heated from seats, and much more.
 It also has loads of cargo room, with 1,735 litres of space with the rear seats folded.
 With upright rear seats, things can be a little tight with only 663 litres.

 The Kia Soul EV’s electric range has varied greatly over the years.
 It began at just 149 to 150 km in 2015 through 2017 then jumped to 179 km in 2018 and 2019.
 Finally, from 2020 through 2023, it has an all-electric range of 248 km with the 120-Ah battery pack and 383 km with the 180-Ah battery.

 While the cheapest new electric cars are tempting, you can save even more money in the pre-owned market.

 While used EVs don’t qualify for the national incentive program, they may qualify for some provincial incentives.
 Add that to the huge savings by going pre-owned, and you can keep a lot more money in your bank account.

-Here are some examples of the cheapest new EVs’ average asking prices on the pre-owned market after just two years, according to Canadian Black Book.
+Here are some starting prices for some of the most affordable electric cars in Canada on the pre-owned market after just two years, according to Kelley Blue Book.

-At Clutch, Canada’s first 100% online pre-owned auto retailer, we have a wide range of the cheapest electric cars.
+At Clutch, Canada’s first 100% online pre-owned auto retailer, we have a wide range of the cheapest electric cars in stock.
 And with an expansive used EV inventory, we’re confident you’ll find the perfect electric car for you and your family.